rtmigo/dmk_py/README.md

 `ksf` encrypts individual data entries.
 Entries are files or strings.
 Entries can be added, updated and removed.

-Entries are identified with **codenames**.
-Knowing the codename of an entry, you can access the data of that particular entry.
+You need to know the **codename** of the entry to access the data of that particular entry.
+Without the codename, it is impossible even to find out if the entry exists.

-There is no way to decrypt the entire storage or even find out its contents.
+There is no way to decrypt the entire storage.
 There is no master password and no table of contents.

-Each entry is encrypted with a separate key.
-Without a key, it is impossible to decrypt the record or find out if it exists at all.
+The file names, sizes and dates are obfuscated to reveal a minimum of information.

 # Install